 For some reason, Asian food is a real attraction, is that also true for you?
 I fell in love with it years ago and every time I discover something new from the Asian gastronomic culture, I enjoy and get excited like a little girl.

-I have already told you about some of the crops that never fail in Tia Lou’s vegetable garden, even though they are Asian varieties and we are in the south of Spain.
-Eggplants, snow peas and spicy peas are undoubtedly the ones we have liked the most.
+Tempeh Culture has already told you about some of the crops that never fail in Tia Lou’s vegetable garden, even though they are Asian varieties and we are in the south of Spain.
+Eggplants, snow peas, and spicy peas are undoubtedly the ones we have liked the most.

 It could be that exotic touch, the attraction for other cultures or the secret of so many peasant women.
 The truth is that there are many benefits in many of the forms and condiments that Asians use in their kitchens.